Think of your dream property and then think a little harder and you’ll begin to get an idea of what the most expensive homes in the world look like.

 The luxury penthouse includes 38,000 square feet of space spread across five levels, with five kitchens spread throughout each floor.
 It’s got a dance floor, a luxurious bathroom, and even a few staff bedrooms.
 A parking space for the property is thought to cost around $330,000.

 |Estimated value:||$330 million|

-The Hamptons are renowned for being expensive but Four Fairfield Pond takes it to the next level.
-This is a luxury mansion designed for anyone who gets bored easily, thanks to its sweeping grounds and endless array of facilities.
+The Hamptons are renowned for being expensive, but American Billionaire businessman Ira Rennert’s marvelous Italian Renaissance–style home, Four Fairfield Pond (named after the adjoining body of water on the luxury property), takes it to the next level.
+One of the most expensive houses in the United States, this is a luxury mansion designed for anyone who gets bored easily, thanks to its sweeping grounds and an endless array of facilities.

-As well as the 39 bathrooms and 29 bedrooms, a stay here includes access to a private basketball court, a two-lane bowling alley, and a 164 seat theatre.
-Known as one of the largest homes in the United States, it also features 12 chimneys, a 91-foot-long dining room and a billiards room, two tennis courts, and two squash courts.
+As well as the 18 bathrooms and 21 bedrooms, a stay here includes access to three swimming pools, a private basketball court, a two-lane bowling alley, and a 164-seat theater.
+Known as one of the largest homes in the United States, the 63-acre beachfront property also features 12 chimneys, a private cinema, a 91-foot-long dining room, and a billiards room, two tennis and squash courts, and its own power plant.

 |Location:||New York, United States|

 8. 18-19 Kensington Gardens, United Kingdom